R.M. Coughlan

 Hey Ogulewicz, stop thinking for yourself, join the herd, go along to get along and if you’re ever not sure what to do, ask Richie.

 Ogulewicz was stunned.
 He didn’t know quite what to make of it all, so he turned to his newspaper reporter friend Don Ebbeling for advice.
 Ebbeling told Mitch to ignore Malley’s attacks and simply accept the fact that harsh criticism was sometimes just part of political life.
 “You’re in the big leagues now!”
 Ebbeling said.
-“Just stick to your principles and do what you think is right.
-As long as you do that, you’ll always come out alright in the end.”
+“Stick to your principles and do what you think is right.
+As long as you do that, you’ll come out alright in the end.”

 It was less than a month after the election, Ogulewicz hadn’t even been sworn in yet.
 If this was what it was like before he even took office, what could he expect afterwards?